hyperwolf24/frontend.keerthigowda.com/technical.md

    - Includes project details and service offerings
    - Responsive image gallery with wedding candid photography
    - Interactive UI elements with hover effects

+**Note**: The Projects dropdown menu in the navigation is currently hidden/disabled and will be enabled later when required.
+This includes the Chandi and Elements pages which are accessible via the Projects dropdown when enabled.

 ### Components
 1. **Navigation**